 We bring transparency to issues too often clouded by special interests.
 We produce independent scientific research and policy analysis to help illuminate the deeper costs of US nuclear weapons to include health, environmental, economic, and social costs, and we develop innovative policy solutions.
 We advocate with Members of Congress and the Administration for policy change, and we organize constituents and mobilize supporters around these policy solutions.

 Scoville Fellows do not need a technical background to work at UCS.
-Fellows work primarily with the Global Security Washington Representative, who is responsible for presenting UCS’s positions to Congress, the administration, and the public.
-Among the fellowship’s participating organizations, UCS is one of the few that is active in every part of advocacy work.
-Fellows can get involved in all aspects, including research, writing, media work, work with Congress, and grass roots education.
+Of the fellowship’s participating organizations, UCS is one of the few that is active in every part of advocacy work.
+Fellows can get involved in all aspects, including research and analysis, writing, media work, work with Congress, organizing and outreach.
 Ample opportunities are provided for Scoville Fellows to attend educational seminars and briefings and otherwise benefit from their Washington experiences.